domeengine/dome/docs/plugins/index.md

 DOME calls this function when the plugin is first loaded, which gives you a chance to perform any initialisation you need to.
 You can also signal to DOME that there was a problem by returning the correct error code.

-This is also the best opportunity to acquire the available APIs, thanks to the `DOME_getAPI`, which is explained in the [API Services](#api-services) section.
+This is also the best opportunity to acquire the available APIs, thanks to the `DOME_getAPI` function pointer, which is explained in the [API Services](#api-services) section.
 The structs returned from this call should be stored for use throughout the lifetime of your plugin.

 ### Pre-Update
 ```